belfinor/wdog/README.md

 In this example, we create watchdog object.
 Time until function call is 60 seconds (In function you can send notify to monitoring system, email for some people or kill application).
 If func is null, the object calls *os.Exit(1)* and the program will be terminated.

-Alive call resets watchdog timer.
+*Alive* call resets watchdog timer.

+If watchdog is no longer required, call the *Close* method.